Information Technology (IT) Resume Tips and Examples

 Highlight Accomplishments, Not Tasks

 You should tailor every resume to fit the job you’re applying for.
 One way to do this is to include keywords from the job listing on your resume.
-For example, if the job listing includes a number of required skills, include those skill words in your resume (if you have those skills).
+For example, if the job listing includes a number of required skills, include those skill words in your resume (although only if you have those skills).
 This will help a recruiting manager easily see that you are qualified for the job.

 Remove Personal Interests